 The module aims to develop knowledge about the main factors involved in bank management, with a specific focus on risk management (liquidity risk; interest rate risk; credit risk; market risk; operational risk).
 During the course we will analyze innovations about bank regulation, as well as some relevant strategical choices in banks, regarding corporate governance and organizational structure.
 Moreover, the programme aims to compare commercial banks with the main experiences of ethical and alternative banks in Europe.

-The SDGs covered in the course are: 1, 9, 12, 13, 16
+SDGs: 1, 9, 12, 13, 16.

 Development Macroeconomics